UlordChain/UlordChain/README.md

 What is UlordChain?
 ------------------

-UlordChain is a infrastructure chain layer and adopts the mixed consensus mechanism of POW and POS.
-It's the infrastructure and supports the intermediate layer and top application layer of the Ulord.
+UlordChain is a infrastructure chain layer and adopts the mixed consensus mechanism of POW and POS.It supports the intermediate layer and top application layer of the Ulord.
+UlordChain is the infrastructure of the whole ecosystem.

 Building UlordChain
 -------------------